-Any small to medium business can benefit from small business insurance.
-While the policy isn’t required by law, your landlord, lender, or vendors may require you to have coverage.
+Any small to medium business can benefit from business insurance.
+While the policy isn’t required by law in Massachusetts, your landlord, lender, or vendors may require you to have coverage.

-There are many reasons every business faces risks.
+Business risks come in many varieties.
 When you run a business, you’re responsible for employees, equipment, business property, and increased liability risks.
 Even if you’re working from your personal property with minimal employees, your standard personal insurance won’t cover your business risks.
-A business owner’s policy is designed to protect you against business-related risks and help you prepare when disaster strikes.
+A business owner’s policy is designed to protect you against business-related risks and help you prepare should disaster strike.

-Business insurance can come in varying coverage levels, with some policies offering the bare minimum for businesses to operate, and others offering extensive protection to account for all possible risks.
-Thus, there is no one answer to what business insurance covers, as each of them is uniquely designed to protect your company from risks.
+Business insurance comes in varying coverage levels, with some policies offering the bare minimum for businesses to operate, and others with extensive protection accounting for all possible risks.
+Thus, there is no one answer to what business insurance covers, as each policy is uniquely designed to protect your company from different risks.

-At a minimum, getting property and liability coverage is recommended for most businesses since these two covers some of the most common risks in the work setting.
-However, it is recommended to regularly review your business needs to see if your coverage needs will change as your business grows.
-Below, you will find more specific details on commercial property and liability insurance to give you a better idea of what is covered within these policies.
+Property and liability coverage is recommended for most businesses since these cover some of the most common risks in the work setting.
+However, it is recommended to regularly review your business needs to see if your coverage needs have changed as your business grows.
+Below, you will find more specific details on commercial property and liability insurance to give you a better idea of what they cover.

-- Buildings and Business Personal Property: This provides coverage for the actual building, attached and unattached structures, outdoor fixtures, and permanently installed equipment.
+- Buildings and Business Personal Property: This covers the actual building, attached and unattached structures, outdoor fixtures, and permanently installed equipment.
 It also covers materials that maintain and service the business.